-- 2. Press the menu button until Personal Settings is displayed. - 3.
-Press the STEP button until "Compass Variance" is displayed. - 4.
-Press and release RESET button until the proper variance zone is selected according to the map. - 5.
-Press and release the compass button to exit.
+2. Press the MENU button until "Personal Settings" is displayed.

+- 3. Press the STEP button until "Compass Variance" is displayed. - 4.
+Press and release RESET button until the proper variance zone is selected according to the variance map. - 5.
+Press and release the Compass/Temperature button to exit.